sodacan-net/sodacan-core/documentation/language.md

 # Sodacan Control (SCC)
 A declarative language for controlling things.
-The goal of this language is to be concise and and to the extent possible declarative.
+The goal of this language is to be concise and to the extent possible declarative.
 ## General lexical rules
-The language hierarchy is relatively shallow.
+The SCC language is relatively simple.
+In fact, it is designed to be used by non-programmers.
 While tabs and whitespace improve human readability, they are ignored in the language.
+Should more complicated logic be needed, other languages such as Java or C++ can be used.
-### Line oriented
+Very few reserved words are needed for any particular statement.
+Each statement will be described below.
-SCC is line oriented.
-One statement per line.
+SCC is line oriented with one statement per line.
 ### Case Insensitive
 In most examples, key words are capitalized.
 This is simply a convention to aid readability.
-Statements and other reserved word match regardless of case.
+Statements, identifiers and other reserved words match regardless of case.
 ```
 	THEN
 	then